deephaven/barrage/docs/index.md

 Barrage is an extension of Apache Arrow Flight, with a particular focus on intermediary data sets that change over time.

-We at Deephaven believe that it is Arrow's, and similar projects', drive for efficient standards, that enables a lot of the innovation we see in data science.
+We at Deephaven believe that it is Arrow's and similar projects' drive for efficient standards that enables a lot of the innovation we see in data science.

 The way we see data at Deephaven doesn't quite fit into the model that Arrow Flight proposes; our tables change over time.
-We believe that live use cases are better served (in latency and throughput) by an iterative update model rather than a periodic refresh.
+We believe that live use cases are better served, both in latency and in throughput, by an iterative update model rather than a periodic refresh.
 See [Motivation](Motivation.md) for more information.

 Barrage introduces a new ArrowMessage header type, the `BarrageRecordBatch`.
-Inside contains all of the information needed to apply the update model.
+This header contains all of the information needed to apply the update model.
 See [Concepts](Concepts.md) for more information on the update model.